Declaring wages

 What can wages include?

-The amounts paid between policy start date and policy expiry date for any of the below categories:
+Wages can include the amounts paid between the policy start date and policy expiry date for any of the items below:

 • salary/wages